ryuzaki4337/Learn-C-Sharp/README.md

 \" : Double Quotation Mark

 Verbatim Strings are used to avoid confusion while using '\'.
 For example, the path of a directory etc. To create a verbatim, just put @ at the beginning of the string.

+#### String Builder

+Defined in System.Text

+A mutable string.

+Easy and faster to create and manipulate strings.
+It is not recommended to use for searching.

 #### Enums